All residents have a yearlong operational staffing commitment designed to ensure that they gain experience and can

 Teaching and Learning

-Drug Information/Literature Evaluation is a longitudinal learning experience in which the resident gains competence in identifying and evaluating medical literature to determine its quality and applicability.
-Residents utilize literature to enhance therapeutic decision making.
+Drug Information/Literature Evaluation is a longitudinal learning experience in which the resident gains competence in identifying and evaluating medical literature to determine its’ quality and applicability.
+Residents will utilize literature to enhance therapeutic decision making.

-Residents evaluate literature to complete a formulary monograph and /or class review and/or develop or revise therapeutic protocols for presentation at Pharmacy Committee.
+Residents will evaluate literature to complete a formulary monograph and/or class review and/or develop or revise therapeutic protocols for presentation at Pharmacy Committee.

 Research Project/Drug Information